craftcms/docs/docs/commerce/4.x/dev/controller-actions.md

 `paymentSourceId` | The ID for a payment source that should be used for payment.
 `registerUserOnOrderComplete` | Whether the customer should have an account created on order completion.
 `savePaymentSource` | Whether to save card information as a payment source.
 (Gateway must support payment sources.)
+`saveBillingAddressOnOrderComplete` | Whether to save the billing address to the customer’s address book when the cart is completed and turned into an order.
+`saveShippingAddressOnOrderComplete` | Whether to save the shipping address to the customer’s address book when the cart is completed and turned into an order.
+`saveAddressesOnOrderComplete` | Whether to save both the shipping _and_ billing address to the customer’s address book when the cart is completed and turned into an order.

 #### Response